Batche-Hub/push_swap_simple_test/README.md

 It also display the min moves made by the programm, and count how many time the programm did his work under a certain limits (based on the correction).

-It also checks if there is leaks with valgrind.
+It checks if there is leaks with valgrind.

 That's all.
+The test is certainly not complete, feel free to change the code, dowload and made your own !

 A part of the work was already made by jgoncalv and another one that I forgot the name.
 Sorry !